Common questions we receive from our borrowers.

 Do I qualify for a reverse mortgage?

 There are minimum qualifications that must be met and it's best to call us for a detailed conversation about your situation.
-As an overview though, everyone on title must be at least 62 years old and the home must be their primary residence.
+As an overview though, the minimum age is 62 years old and the home must be their primary residence.
 Effective in 2015, all borrowers must also meet income and credit guidelines established by FHA.

 How much do you qualify for?